ordovicia/interval-tree/README.md

 Currently this crate supports

-- inserting intervals, and
+- inserting intervals; and
-- findind intervals with a point.
+- findind intervals with a point; and
+- findind intervals with an interval.

 ## Examples